-Uses permitted in areas designated Commercial are as follows:
+Uses permitted in areas designated commercial are as follows:

 - A. Retail, office and business uses.

 - B. Self-storage facility.

 - C. Hotels, motels and similar lodging.

 - D. Recreation and open space, and commercial recreation uses.

-- E. Non-residential aAgricultural uses.
+- E. Non-residential agricultural uses.

 - F. Communication facilities.

-- G. Utilities, located on the site of a commercial development as an accessory use, to the extent such utilities are confined to serving only the specific commercial development.-(BCPC Prov.
-Cert. #4) - H. A Special Residential Facility Category (2) development as defined in the Administration section in Part II of this Plan; subject to the Special Residential Facilities provisions herein in Section 14 of this Element and allocation of two (2) bonus sleeping rooms reserve or flexibility units in accordance with the provisions and policies for the application of these units rooms as contained in the "Administrative Rules Document Broward County Land Use Plan." - I. Special Residential Category (3) development as defined in the Administration section in Part II of this Plan-; subject to the Special Residential Facilities provisions herein in Section 14 of this Element and allocation of reserve or flexibility units bonus sleeping rooms in accordance with the provisions and policies for the application of these units as contained in the "Administrative Rules Document Broward County Land Use Plan."
-Each flexibility or reserve unit shall permit two (2) sleeping rooms regardless of the number of kitchens or baths.
+- G. Utilities, located on the site of a commercial development as an accessory use, to the extent such utilities are confined to serving only the specific commercial development.
+(BCPC Prov.
+Cert. #4)

+- H. A Special Residential Facility Category (2) development as defined in the Administration section of this Plan; subject to the Special Residential Facilities provisions herein and allocation of two (2) reserve or flexibility units in accordance with the provisions and policies for the application of these units as contained in the "Administrative Rules Document Broward County Land Use Plan."

+- I. Special Residential Category (3) development as defined in the Administration section of this Plan; subject to the Special Residential Facilities provisions herein and allocation of reserve or flexibility units in accordance with the provisions and policies for the application of these units as contained in the "Administrative Rules Document Broward County Land Use Plan."
+Each flexibility or reserve unit

+shall permit two (2) sleeping rooms regardless of the number of kitchens or baths.